Hacktivism: LulzSec

 One of the first notable targets that LulzSec pursued was HBGary, which was performed in response to a claim made by the technology security company that it had identified members of Anonymous.
-Following this, the members of LulzSec targeted an array of companies and entities, including but not limited to: Fox Television, Tribune Company, PBS, Sony, Nintendo, and the Senate.gov website.
+Following this, the members of LulzSec targeted an array of companies and entities, including but not limited to Fox Television, Tribune Company, PBS, Sony, Nintendo, and the Senate.gov website.
 The targeting of these entities typically involved gaining access to and downloading confidential user information, or defacing the website at hand.
-LulzSec while not as strongly political as those typical of WikiLeaks or Anonymous, they shared similar sentiments for the freedom of information.
+While not as strongly political as WikiLeaks or Anonymous, LulzSec shared similar sentiments for the freedom of information.
 One of their distinctly politically driven attacks involved targeting the Arizona State Police in response to new immigration laws.

 The group's first attack that garnered significant government attention was in 2011, when they collectively took down a website of the FBI.
 Following the incident, the leader of LulzSec, "Sabu," was identified as Hector Xavier Monsegur by the FBI, and he was the first of the group to be arrested.
 Immediately following his arrest, Monsegur admitted to criminal activity.
 He then began his cooperation with the US government, helping FBI authorities to arrest 8 of his co-conspirators, prevent 300 potential cyber attacks, and helped to identify vulnerabilities in existing computer systems.
 In August 2011, Monsegur pleaded guilty to "computer hacking conspiracy, computer hacking, computer hacking in furtherance of fraud, conspiracy to commit access device fraud, conspiracy to commit bank fraud, and aggravated identity theft pursuant to a cooperation agreement with the government."
 He served a total of one year and seven months and was charged a $1,200 fine.

+SiegedSec

+SiegedSec, short for Sieged Security and commonly self-referred to as the "Gay Furry Hackers", is a black-hat criminal hacktivist group that was formed in early 2022, that has committed a number of high-profile cyber attacks, including attacks on NATO, The Idaho National Laboratory, and Real America's Voice.
+On July 10, 2024, the group announced that they would be disbanding after attacking The Heritage Foundation.

+SiegedSec is led by an individual under the alias "vio".
+Short for "Sieged Security", SiegedSec's Telegram channel was created in April 2022, and they commonly refer to themselves as "gay furry hackers".
+On multiple occasions, the group has targeted right-wing movements through breaching data, including The Heritage Foundation, Real America's Voice, and various U.S. states that have pursued legislation against gender-affirming care.